Chuck Schumer Says Democrats Will Filibuster Gorsuch

 On Wednesday night, it looked like Chuck Schumer had fractured his spine, figuratively speaking: A Politico report suggested that “a group of Senate Democrats” was willing to facilitate Neil Gorsuch’s nomination to the Supreme Court, for the right price.
 Specifically, these Democrats hoped to give Gorsuch their blessing “in exchange for a commitment from Republicans not to kill the filibuster for a subsequent vacancy during President Donald Trump’s term.”

-This would be reasonable idea for Democrats to contemplate — if they knew nothing about Mitch McConnell and thought that there was something honest about his turtlelike face.
+This would be reasonable idea for Democrats to contemplate — if they felt they could trust the word of their colleagues across the aisle.

 The Senate Majority Leader has given every indication that he’s committed to confirming Gorsuch — even if he needs to abolish the filibuster on Supreme Court nominees to do so.
 Still, he might have some reservations about abolishing that long-standing check on majority rule.
 So, while Democrats can’t block Gorsuch, they may be able to extract some concessions for their cooperation.
 It’s not crazy to try to make a deal of some sort.
-What’s crazy is demanding a legally nonbinding promise from the Senate’s infamously mendacious Machiavelli as your price.
+But most progressives are loathe to embrace one that relies on Republicans keeping a non-legally binding promise.

-But on Thursday, Schumer made it clear that he, for one, is not McConnell’s sucker.
+Anyhow, on Thursday, Schumer made it clear that he, for one, has no interest in such a deal.
 In a speech on the Senate floor, the Minority Leader announced that he would oppose Gorsuch’s nomination and that his caucus would filibuster it.

 “If this nominee cannot earn 60 votes — a bar met by each of President Obama’s nominees, and George Bush’s last two nominees — the answer isn’t to change the rules,” Schumer said, imploring McConnell not to hit the nuclear switch.
 “It’s to change the nominee.”